-During Advent and the Christmas season, Turning to God's Word posts free lessons covering the Joyful Mysteries from Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
-After the Christmas season, the Joyful Mysteries will be replaced by the Luminous Mysteries, which will remain until the liturgical season of Lent.
-All lessons are free and can be downloaded during the season in which they're posted.
-This Catholic Bible study has been granted an imprimatur.
+Throughout the year, Turning to God's Word posts free lessons from Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels.
+In 2026, the Sorrowful Mysteries will be posted from Ash Wednesday (February 18) through Easter Sunday, April 5.
+The Glorious Mysteries will replace them through Pentecost, Sunday, May 24.
+Lessons can be downloaded during the season they're posted.
+All of the lessons in this Catholic Bible study have been granted an imprimatur.

 Pray the Rosary with us